 For international flights, you must present a valid passport or national ID card.

-For domestic flights, you must present valid photographic identification.
+For domestic flights, travellers aged 16 and over, must present valid photographic identification.
 We recommend that you travel with a passport on these flights, but we will accept one of the following documents providing it has a photograph and is valid on the date of travel:

 - Citizen Card